Materials Research

 Electron Tomography

 We are developing electron tomography as an approach to quantify the 3D nano and micro structure.
-In collaborations, we are using this experimental 3D structure as basis for diffusion or flow simulations.
+In collaborations, we are using these experimental 3D structure as basis for diffusion or flow simulations.

 link